On the unramified Iwasawa module of a $\mathbb{Z}_p$-extension generated by division points of a CM elliptic curve: Criteria for the questions (Q1) and (Q2)

 Since the $\{ \mathfrak{P} \}$-adic analog of Leopoldt's conjecture holds for $F_0$, we see that $\mathfrak{X} (F_\infty)^\chi_\Gamma$ is finite.
 From this, we can deduce that the a generator of $\Char \mathfrak{X} (F_\infty)^\chi$ is not divisible by $T$ (the same result holds for $X (F_\infty)^\chi$).
 Moreover, $(\mathfrak{X} (F_\infty)^\chi)^\Gamma$ is trivial since $\mathfrak{X} (F_\infty)^\chi$ does not have a non-trivial finite $\Lambda$-module.
 We can also show that $(X (F_\infty)^\chi)^\Gamma = (X (F_\infty)^\chi_{\mathrm{fin}})^\Gamma$.
 The following isomorphisms and exact sequences play important roles in this section.

 For the results given in this paragraph, note that similar results hold for the case of the cyclotomic $\mathbb{Z}_p$-extension of real abelian fields, and one can also show our results quite similarly.
-See, e.g., \cite{Oza95}, \cite{O-T95}, \cite{Oza97J}, \cite{Oza97T}, \cite{B-NQD}, \cite{Fuj}.
+See, e.g., \cite{Oza95}, \cite{O-T95}, \cite{Oza97J}, \cite{Oza97T}, \cite{A-NQD}, \cite{B-NQD}, \cite{Fuj}.

-\begin{rem} Note that $L(F_0) F_\infty /F_\infty$ is the maximal unramified subextension of $M (F_0)/ F_\infty$ in our situation, and $\Gal (M (F_0)/L(F_0) F_\infty)$ is isomorphic to the $\mathbb{Z}_p$-torsion subgroup of $\mathcal{U}^1/\mathcal{E}^1$.
-(Although this seems well known, the author informed this idea from Satoshi Fujii.
-See \cite[Section 4]{Fuj}.)
-Hence, for the question on the non-triviality of $\Gal (M (F_\infty )/L(F_\infty))$, it seems significant to study the $\mathbb{Z}_p$-torsion subgroup of $\mathcal{U}^1/\mathcal{E}^1$.
+\begin{rem} Note that $L(F_0) F_\infty /F_\infty$ is the maximal unramified subextension of $M (F_0)/ F_\infty$ in our situation, and $\Gal (M (F_0)/L(F_0) F_\infty)$ is isomorphic to the $\mathbb{Z}_p$-torsion subgroup of $\mathcal{U}^1/\mathcal{E}^1$ (this can be shown by using the same argument given in \cite[Section 4]{Fuj}).
+Hence, for the question on the non-triviality of $\Gal (M (F_\infty )/L(F_\infty))$, it seems significant to study the $\mathbb{Z}_p$-torsion subgroup of $\mathcal{U}^1/\mathcal{E}^1$ (more generally, a similar object of $F_n$).
 Christian Maire gave a remark on the earlier studies on the structure of the $\mathbb{Z}_p$-torsion subgroup of the ``group of (semi) local units modulo the completion of the group of global units''.
-In particular, considering analogous objects of the ``Kummer-Leopoldt constant'' and the ``$p$-adic normalized regulator'' (see \cite{A-NQD}, \cite{Gras}) seems meaningful.
+In particular, studying analogous objects of the ``Kummer-Leopoldt constant'' and the ``$p$-adic normalized regulator'' (see \cite{A-NQD}, \cite{Gras}) may be useful.
 See also Appendix \ref{sec_appendix}. \end{rem}